df-upwork/proposals/daily/2025/12/11/01/result/EN.md

 8.1) Essence
 Add the flag `-s Transient=malloc,SIZE` (e.g. `-s Transient=malloc,2G`) to the startup parameters of the `varnishd` daemon (hereafter — `VDᨀ`).
 8.2) Rationale
-In the standard configuration, `Vᨀ` uses an unbounded storage for transient objects (hit-for-miss, shortlived), which occupies all available memory during attacks or failures.
+In the standard configuration, `Vᨀ` uses an unbounded storage for short-lived objects and uncacheable response buffers, which occupies all available memory during attacks or failures.
 Setting a hard limit forces `Vᨀ` to apply the eviction algorithm (LRU) to transient objects when the threshold is reached, instead of allocating new memory pages.
-This creates a guaranteed safety barrier preventing a server crash (OOM) even during a flood of requests with `Set-Cookie` or unique parameters.
+This creates a guaranteed safety barrier preventing a server crash (OOM) even during a flood of uncacheable responses.
 `R2` compensates for the architectural vulnerability of `Vᨀ` related to the `unbounded` nature of the transient storage by default.
 9) `R3`
 9.1) Essence